markdias/coral_portfolio/README.md

 - Landing layout with scroll-snapped Home, About, and Portfolio sections.
 - High-polish art direction with animated section reveals powered by [`framer-motion`](https://www.framer.com/motion/).
-- Refined neutral palette with glassy surfaces and disciplined accent gradients for a professional presentation.
+- Refined warm-neutral palette with glassy surfaces and soft clay and ochre accents for a professional presentation.
 - Contact section with automatically detected icons for email, phone, and social links.
 - Dynamic project cards, project detail pages with modal galleries, and responsive masonry layouts.
 - A lightweight data layer backed by `localStorage`, seeded with couture-inspired sample content.